paulnguyen/cmpe281/mongo/awslab/aws-mongodb-replica-set.md

         mongo -u <user> -p <password> <mongo host ip> --authenticationDatabase admin

+## (Optional) Add Additional Replica Set Members

+    Add the data member to the replica set:

+        rs.add("<public-ip-address>")

+    Add the arbiter, making sure to pass in true as the second argument (which denotes that the member is an arbiter and not a data member).

+        rs.add("<public-ip-address>", true)

+    Take a look at the replica set status by running:

+        rs.status()

 ## Connect to Primary and Test DB Commands (i.e. from Your Desktop using RoboMongo)